 Just a few years ago, Dubai was simply considered a stopover on various air routes, with little to entice visitors other than it’s shopping.
 But in just 3 or 4 years Dubai has been building into a destination in itself, which allures more and more tourists every year at a phenomenal pace.
+The great thing about it is, because it still is a stopover on various air routes, there is no easier place to visit through a private jet company.
+If you’re interested in knowing which ones are the crop of the cream, be sure to visit this site.
 With the tallest building in the world dominating the skyline as well as the three largest artificial islands off the coast, Dubai represents the cutting-edge of urban planning and it’s ongoing engineering projects continue to represent how man has overcome nature with this mega city right in the heart of the Arabian desert.

 Cruise The Dunes On A Desert Safari